MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Library-Evaluation-on-Windows.md

 Currently, CNTK provides libraries in C++, C#/.NET, Python and Java for loading and evaluating models on Windows.
 Starting from v2.1, CNTK also supports Universal Windows Platform (UWP).

 ## Using C#/.NET Managed API
 The CNTK Library provides a managed (.NET) library for evaluation of CNTK models on CPU and GPU using C# and other .NET languages.
 The NuGet package CNTK.CPUOnly is designed for execution on CPU, and the CNTK.GPU is designed for execution on devices with NVIDIA GPU.
 Please refer to the [NuGet Package](./NuGet-Package.md) page about details how to install CNTK Library NuGet Packages.
-Please note that Visual Studio 2015 Update 3 is required and the target platform in the project property should be X64.
+Please note that Visual Studio 2017 is required and the target platform in the project property should be X64.

 The CNTK Library Managed API allows you to load and evaluate pre-trained models on specified devices (CPU or GPU).
 It also provides different ways to help you to prepare input and output data in the dense, one-hot vector or sparse CSC format.
 The input data can be a single sample, batch of multiple samples, a sequence of samples, or a batch of sequences with variable lengths.
 A detailed description about batch and sequence format can be found at the page [CNTK Concepts](https://cntk.ai/pythondocs/sequence.html#cntk-concepts).
 After evaluation, the API provides convenient methods to get results.